freedomofpress/securedrop-workstation-docs/docs/general/introduction.rst

 Our work would not be possible without the larger open source community.

+We're deeply grateful to the SecureDrop volunteer community for translating our software into many languages.
+Their work is enabled by `Weblate <https://weblate.org/>`_, an open source platform for continuous localization.
+You can `make a donation <https://weblate.org/en/donate/>`_ to support Weblate development.

+Translation of SecureDrop is supported by `Localization Lab <https://www.localizationlab.org/>`_.
+You can `make a donation <https://www.localizationlab.org/donate>`_ to support their important work to help bring open source software into many languages.

 The backbone of SecureDrop Workstation is `Qubes OS`_.
 FPF has directly sponsored Qubes OS development, and we encourage you to `donate to Qubes OS <https://www.qubes-os.org/donate/>`_ as well.